 Unlike many safari accommodations, Angama Mara presents a hyper-modern approach to the safari style.
 Its 30 suites still incorporate classic African safari canvas, but they have been further enhanced by bold end-to-end glass frontage windows and overhanging private decks, allowing guests to greet the breathtaking “forever views” of the Mara sunrise as the hot air balloons float above the horizon.
 In addition to the views, every detail has been honed to perfection through distinctive splashes of Masai reds, crystal carafes full of choice beverages, en-suite bathrooms outfitted in luxury Africology bath amenities and massive tin soaking tubs, and discreet butler’s lobbies for the preparation of one’s early morning tea and coffee.
 The property consists of two separate camps of just 15 tented suites to promote exclusivity and privacy, with each camp boasting its own guest area, kitchen, and dedicated staff.
 And because Angama Mara welcomes children of all ages, the lodge has four sets of interconnecting tents for children to move freely and safely between their rooms and their parents’.

 Days at Angama Mara are as action-packed or leisurely as guests choose them to be.
-There is no set schedule, with everything structured after each guest’s interests, preferences, and bucket lists.
+There is no set schedule at this Kenya luxury safari camp, with everything structured after each guest’s interests, preferences, and bucket lists.
 No matter the activity, guests will find themselves in the middle of the action, surrounded by the Mara Triangle’s abundant animals and Big Five but without the excess of other tourists.
 Guests have a full suite of game drives, hot air balloon rides, walking safaris, and Masai village visits at their disposal, but they are also welcome to do absolutely nothing at all, witnessing the wildlife from the comfort of their deck.
 There are no fences between the Mara and Angama Mara, which means the giraffes, elephant, buffalo, hippo, and plains game are always within sight.Request Information